thingsym/vaw/readme.md

 ## Customize Options

-You can build a variety of environment that edit configuration files of VAW.
+You can build a variety of environment that edit configuration files of the VAW.

 There are two configuration files you can customize.